Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/06-TableViews/README.md

 <!-- > -->

-### DataSource & Delegate
+### DataSource

 A `UITableView` object must have an object that acts as a **data source** and an object that acts as a **delegate**.

 The data source must adopt the `UITableViewDataSource` protocol and provides information needed to construct tables and manages the data model when rows of a table are inserted, deleted, or reordered.
-It manages how many sections the table has, how many rows per section and handles how cells are drawn.
+It manages **how many sections** the table has, **how many rows per section** and handles **how cells are created**.

 <!-- v -->